tudurom/orator/README.md

 As you can see each file can contain multiple templates.
 They are all loaded anyway.

+#### Assets

+Site's assets are stores in the `static` directory.
+They are automatically copied in the root of the generated site's folder.

 #### Creating content

 Next up, we write some content for our site in the `content` directory.
 The